appcircleio/appcircle-docusaurus/docs/enterprise-appstore/enterprise-store.md

 sidebar_position: 4
 ---

-Appcircle has a separate distribution screen designed to make it easy for users to download the shared applications easily.
+Appcircle features a separate distribution screen designed to facilitate easy downloading of shared applications.

-For iOS and Android, the users can login from the link shared and then view all the versions shared with them.
-Downloading iOS and Android binaries are done through the specific flows of each OS.
+For iOS and Android, users can log in via the shared link and view all the versions shared with them.
+Downloading iOS and Android binaries is managed through the specific flows for each operating system.

 ## Login

-When a binary is shared with users by share or notify actions for Live and Beta channels, the users will receive a link for access.
+When a binary is shared with users through the share or notify actions for Live and Beta channels, they will receive a link for access.

-When the link is clicked, users will then be redirected to the Enterprise Store.;
+Upon clicking the link, users will be redirected to the Enterprise Store.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4225-store1.png" />